tokio-rs/tracing/README.md

 - [`tracing-forest`] provides a subscriber that preserves contextual coherence by grouping together logs from the same spans during writing.
 - [`tracing-loki`] provides a layer for shipping logs to [Grafana Loki].
+- [`tracing-logfmt`] provides a layer that formats events and spans into the logfmt format.

 (if you're the maintainer of a `tracing` ecosystem crate not in this list, please let us know!)